nikclayton/powercoders.org/site/content/program/_index.md

       fade_in: Right
       header: Basel
       link: /city/basel/
-      text: >-
-        The program is starting on the 26th of November, 2018.
-Application is closed.
+      text: 'The program started 26th of November, 2018.
+Application is closed.'
     - call_to_action: Get updated
       color: pwc-red-light20
       fade_in: Left